Code-Institute-Submissions/Hermeticpoet-milestone-project-2/testing.md

 I believe there could be some form of iterative loop that could condense this code down in a smaller code block and after multiple attempts to do so and asking for assistance on Stack Overflow [here](https://stackoverflow.com/questions/55514399/how-to-append-to-one-specific-class-amongst-multiple-class-in-an-element).
 I eventually decided against pursuing it any further.
-My own research and attempts lead me to believe it would take some form of recursive loop to achieve what I wanted here and unless these are built very carefully by an experienced developer, I could well run into another issue of infinite loops.
+My own research and attempts lead me to believe it would take some form of recursive loop to achieve what I wanted here and unless these are built very carefully by an experienced developer, I could well run into another issue of infinite looping.

 ## Automated Testing
 ### Jasmine